wyattferguson/pattern/README.md

 - :takeout_box: [PyPI](https://pypi.org/) package publishing.
 - :tropical_drink: GitHub Issue Templates for documentation, feature requests, general reports, and bug reports.
 - :cactus: [Pre-commit](https://pre-commit.com/) - Linting, formatting, and common bug checks on Git commits.
-- :placard: Changelog, Code of Conduct, and Contributing Guide templates.
+- :bookmark_tabs: Changelog, Code of Conduct, and Contributing Guide templates.
 - :whale2: [Docker](https://www.docker.com/) support including extensive dockerignore file.
 - :cocktail: [VSCode](https://code.visualstudio.com/) - Settings and extension integrations.
 - :robot: [Dependabot](https://docs.github.com/en/code-security/getting-started/dependabot-quickstart-guide) - Dependency scanning for new versions and security alerts.
 - :mage_man: [Release Drafter](https://github.com/release-drafter/release-drafter) - Automatically generate release notes as pull requests are merged.

+## Contributing

+Contributions or suggestions are more then welcome!
+If you'd like to enhance to this project, please submit a pull request.
+For major changes, please open an issue first to discuss what you would like to change.

 ## Alternative Cookiecutter Projects